SummaryRead the full fact sheet

 Roosters are usually not permitted due to their crowing.
 Contact your local council for the most accurate and up-to-date local bylaws and regulations.

 In Victoria, by law, owners of more than 50 poultry are required to obtain a Property Identification Code (PIC) for their property.
-For further information please consult the Property (PIC) information for poultry owners page on the Agriculture Victoria website.
+For further information please consult the on the Agriculture Victoria website.

 When purchasing chickens, it is best to purchase vaccinated birds from a reliable commercial source.
 A good starter flock usually consists of 4 to 5 birds aged 16 to 24 weeks.
 This many birds will usually produce enough eggs for a household.